greduan/emacs-theme-gruvbox/README.md

 ## Palette

-Note the dark an light tones are transposed in the light versions.
+Note the dark and light tones are transposed in the light versions.

 ![Gruvbox Palette Dark](darktones-palette.png "Gruvbox theme palette")